gurry/efi/README.md

 - Implementation of `IpAddr` and its supporting types
 - Domain name resolution so that you can connect sockets using a hostname

-In addition, it offers an ergonomic API for UEFI-specific functionality such as:
+Also offers an ergonomic API for UEFI-specific functionality such as:

 - Loading and starting images
 - DHCP
 - PXE
 - Device paths

-Thirdly it exposes an API for doing raw FFI with the UEFI platform.
-It's the same FFI API that is used to implement the above functionality.
+Lastly, also exposes the raw underlying API to do FFI with the UEFI platform.
+Itself uses the same FFI API to implement above functionality.

+## Limitations

-WARNING: this crate is still a work in progress and the API surface can change without notice.
-Currently only `x64` architecture is supported
+- Is a work in progress.
+API surface can change without notice.
+- Currently only `x64` architecture is supported.

 ## Writing a UEFI Application